pacospace/data-science-lda/README.rst

 Dataset pre-processing and cleaning
 ===================================

-The steps used to create the initial dataset are descrbed in `NLP README <https://github.com/pacospace/data-science-lda/blob/master/data_science/nlp/README.rst>`__.
+The steps used to create the cleaned dataset are descrbed in `NLP README <https://github.com/pacospace/data-science-lda/blob/master/data_science/nlp/README.rst>`__.

 .. code-block:: console